DorkmasterFlek/smrpg_web_randomizer/README.md

    ```> cp example_local.py local_settings.py```

 1. Change `local_settings.py` as needed.
 Generally the only thing that would be different in your deployment is the database settings.
-The default is a local SQLite file, but I recommend something more robust, ex.
+The default is a local SQLite file.
+This is fine for local development, but I recommend something more robust for production, ex.
 PostgreSQL.

 1. Run all migrations for your database: